The Open Data Science Conference,

 An ODSC speaker is someone with proven data science expertise and a strong ability to present the latest languages, tools, and models used in data science and AI for business.
 These individuals are committed to sharing innovative ideas and contributing to the growth of open source software.

 Since its inception, the Open Data Science Conference has highlighted the significant contributions presenters make to the field of data science.
 Thanks to their participation, attendees have come to expect the highest quality talks, workshops, and training sessions.

-Please be advised that the First Open Call for Speakers is the best opportunity to get your session accepted for ODSC Europe.
-The Second Open Call for Speakers is a rolling call for submissions and is dependent upon filling any focus areas that the speaker committee feels is missing from the program.
+Please be advised that the First Deadline for Speaker Proposals is the best opportunity to get your session accepted for ODSC Europe.
+The Second Deadline for Speaker Proposals is a rolling call for submissions and is dependent upon filling any focus areas that the speaker committee feels is missing from the program.

 Proposals will be considered for the following types of presentations:

 Format for Technical Sessions